Ivan IV (opera): Performance history

 Following a private performance of this revised score – in four acts instead of five and with many cuts – at Mühringen Castle near Tübingen, it was performed at the Grand Théâtre de Bordeaux on 12 October 1951, the company giving two performances of their production at the Opéra-Comique in Paris that December.
-The work then had performances in Cologne in April 1952, and Berne, Switzerland in December 1952.
+The work then had performances in Cologne in April 1952, and Bern, Switzerland in December 1952.
 In the 1970s a more faithful edition was prepared for the BBC, with previously cut material restored; this version was broadcast by the BBC in October 1975, with Bryden Thomson conducting a mainly UK-based cast, with John Noble in the title role, and Jeanette Scovotti and John Brecknock as Marie and Igor; this studio recording was issued on unofficial records.
 Subsequently, the conductor Howard Williams produced a complete performing edition, using his own version of the incomplete final scene (recycled from Bizet's material), which he performed at the Montpellier Festival – a performance broadcast by French Radio.
 A live recording of this version, now adopted by Choudens, was made in March 2002 conducted by Michael Schønwandt and issued by Naïve.